Young Professionals of the Americas

 Alberto Peralta Ramos joined Morgan Stanley in 2016 as part of the Wealth Management Division.
 Previously, Peralta Ramos was part of the Global Asset Management Analyst and Associate Programs at J.P.
 Morgan in New York and Miami.
 Peralta Ramos graduated with a BS in economics and finance from the University of Miami in Coral Gables, FL.
 He enjoys practicing sports (soccer, golf, and tennis), transcendental meditation, and spending time with family and friends.
 Peralta Ramos is also fluent in Portuguese and Spanish.

-Vanessa Perez currently serves as project manager for the Television Association of Programmers Latin America, a trade association representing Pay-TV content producers in legal and government relations issues in the region.
+Vanessa Perez currently serves as government relations director for the Television Association of Programmers Latin America, a trade association representing Pay-TV content producers in legal and government relations issues in the region.
 Perez previously spent two years working in the Latin America practice of the DC-based strategic advisory firm McLarty Associates, where she supported the consulting efforts of the company’s managing partner and led the region’s research team.
 She also has experience interning at the US Trade Representative’s Office and the Department of Education, as well as serving as a summer teacher for the NGO Breakthrough Collaborative.
 Originally from Colombia, Perez is fluent in Spanish and professionally proficient in Portuguese.
 She holds degrees in economics and international relations from American University and spent a semester studying in Brazil at the Pontificia Universidade Católica do Rio de Janeiro.
 She is a member of the Executive Committee for the Miami Professional Chapter of the national PorColombia organization, focused on promoting cultural, professional, and philanthropic activities related to Colombia.

 Brett Perlmutter founded and leads Google’s efforts in Cuba.
 In that capacity, Perlmutter was the principal negotiator of the first ever internet-related deal between the U.S. and Cuba which placed infrastructure in Havana to make uncensored platforms like YouTube available for the Cuban public.
 He also negotiated and signed an agreement to interconnect Google and Cuba's networks.
 He originally spearheaded Google’s market entry into Cuba with Eric Schmidt and then championed Google's first connectivity initiative in the country at Havana’s Museo Orgánico Romerillo, which was the only location to offer free, high speed wifi in the country.
 Prior to the US amending its policy towards Cuba, Perlmutter led the effort to offer Google technology in the country which included the launch of Google Chrome, Google Play for Free Apps, Google Analytics, and Google Toolbar.
 Perlmutter started his career as a consultant in McKinsey & Company’s New York Office, where he advised CEOs and leaders across North and South America, Europe, and Asia in strategy and corporate finance.
 He has lectured to students and academics at the Harvard Kennedy School, the McCombs School of Business at the University of Texas at Austin, Brown University, the University of Pennsylvania, and the University of Manchester.
 In 2016, Perlmutter was named to Forbes’ 30 Under 30 List.
 A native of Colorado, he received an M.Phil from the University of Cambridge and completed his BA (magna cum laude) from the University of Pennsylvania, where he was a Benjamin Franklin Scholar, the president of his class for 3 years, and the Spoonman–the top honor given to a male student upon graduation.